 Further, the Group believes that the contractual arrangements among Beijing Huanju Shidai, the VIEs, and their shareholders are in compliance with PRC law and are legally enforceable.
 However, the PRC government may issue from time to time new laws or new interpretations on existing laws to regulate this industry.
 Regulatory risk also encompasses the interpretation by the tax authorities of current tax laws, and the Group's legal structure and scope of operations in the PRC, which could be subject to further restrictions resulting in limitations on the Company's ability to conduct business in the PRC.
 The PRC government may also require the Company to restructure the Group's operations entirely if it finds that its contractual arrangements do not comply with applicable laws and regulations.
-Furthermore, it could revoke the Group's business and operating licenses, require it to discontinue or restrict its operations, restrict its right to collect revenues, block its website, require it to restructure its operations, impose additional conditions or requirements with which the Group may not be able to comply, or take other regulatory or enforcement actions against the Group that could be harmful to its business.
+Furthermore, it could revoke the Group's business and operating licenses, require it to discontinue or restrict its operations, restrict its right to collect revenues, block its website, require it to restructure its operations against the Group that could be harmful to its business.
 The imposition of any of these penalties may result in a material and adverse effect on the Group's ability to conduct the Group's business.
 In addition, if the imposition of any of these penalties causes the Group to lose the rights to direct the activities of the VIEs or the right to receive their economic benefits, the Group would no longer be able to consolidate the VIEs.
 The Group does not believe that any penalties imposed or actions taken by the PRC government would result in the liquidation of the Company, Beijing Huanju Shidai, and the VIEs.

-(All amount in thousands, except share and per share data, unless otherwise stated)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (All amount in thousands, except share and per share data, unless otherwise stated)